 -Board Meeting Minutes-

-Board Meeting -J. Eid made a motion to approve the minutes with revisions and J. Kaseno
+- Anderson made a motion to approve the minutes and J. Kaseno 2nd the motion.

--Treasurer’s Report –J. Eid made a motion to approve the report and J. Kaseno 2nd
+-Treasurer’s Report –J. Kaseno made a motion to approve the report and G. Anderson 2nd

 Correspondence– – Reviewed